What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Related Work

 \section{Related Work}

-\textbf{Vision-Language Large Multimodal Models.} The release of open-sourced LLMs~\cite{touvron2023llama, vicuna} has spurred active research towards more generalized domain integration, especially vision-language (VL) modalities (Large Multimodal Models~\textemdash~LMMs).
-By using the language models as linguistic channels, LMMs can integrate visual information into broader range of VL understanding tasks~\cite{hu2021unit, yang2022unitab, lu2023unifiedio}.
-After the surge of VL learning~\cite{li2021align, li2022blip, yu2022coca} facilitated cross-modal alignment, recent prevalent approach for advanced LMMs is on to adopt visual instruction-tuning~\cite{dai2023instructblip, liu2023visual} on various datasets.
-LLaVA series~\cite{liu2023visual, liu2023improved, liu2024llavanext} has paved the way for building a general-purpose AI model capable of interacting freely and adapting to users' instructions.
-Along with such paradigm, a wide range of advanced architectures and adaptations to specific domains~\cite{lin2023video, li2024llava} have actively emerged.
-Additionally, numerous proprietary LMMs are expanding their capabilities into vision tasks, as evidenced by the release of products such as Qwen-VL~\cite{bai2023qwen} from Alibaba Group, Gemini Vision~\cite{Gemini} from Google, and GPT-4V~\cite{gpt4v} from OpenAI, which allow users to interact with the models for the analysis of image inputs.
+\textbf{V+L: Large Multi-modal Models.} The release of open-sourced LLMs~\citep{touvron2023llama, vicuna} has spurred active research towards more generalized integration, especially vision-language (VL) modalities.
+By using the language models as linguistic channels, LMMs can integrate visual information into broader VL understanding tasks~\citep{yang2022unitab, lu2023unifiedio}.
+After the surge of VL learning~\citep{li2021align, li2022blip, yu2022coca} facilitated cross-modal alignment, recent approach in LMMs is adopting visual instruction-tuning~\citep{dai2023instructblip, liu2023visual,dong2024internlm,chen2024far} on various datasets.
+LLaVA series~\citep{liu2023visual, liu2023improved, liu2024llavanext} have paved the way for building multi-modality systems that can freely interact with users' instructions.
+Along with such paradigm, a wide range of advanced architectures and adaptations to specific domains~\citep{lin2023video, li2024llava} have actively explored.
+Additionally, numerous proprietary LMMs are expanding their capabilities into multi-modal tasks, by releasing advanced products such as Gemini 1.5~\citep{reid2024gemini}, and GPT-4o~\citep{gpt4o}, which allow users to interact with the models through multi-modal channels.